USS Houston (CL-81): Formosa raid and torpedoing

 On 6 October, the Fast Carrier Task Force sortied to carry out a series of air strikes on Japanese targets in the western Pacific.
 These began with attacks on Okinawa on 10 October, followed by attacks on Formosa two days later.
 The Formosa Air Battle lasted for three days, and American forces inflicted serious damage to the Japanese 2nd Air Fleet based on the island.
 Houston's anti-aircraft gunners claimed four aircraft shot down on 12 October, and three more on 14 October.
 During the latter engagement late in the day, a Japanese torpedo bomber hit Houston with a torpedo in one of her engine rooms.
 The hole flooded all four machinery spaces, which disabled power aboard the ship.
 The torpedo hit from the starboard side while Houston was turning right at a speed of 25 kn, so her hull was listing to port; as a result, the torpedo hit on the bottom of the hull.
 The ship's damage control teams began work immediately and began efforts to control flooding; eventually, they were able to contain flooding and pump some undamaged compartments empty.

 The heavy cruiser Boston took Houston under tow to evacuate the crippled vessel, though the tugboat Pawnee had taken over the towline later that night.
 As the ship could no longer feed or house her crew due to the damage, most of the men were evacuated save the captain and damage control teams.
 She and the heavy cruiser Canberra, which had also been disabled by a torpedo hit, came under heavy attack from the 2nd Air Fleet on 16 October, and Houston was struck by a second torpedo in the stern, directly above her rudder.
-The explosion set fire to the starboard tank that held fuel for the ship's reconnaissance floatplanes, causing a major fire in the aircraft hanger, though the remaining crew suppressed the blaze within fifteen minutes.
+The explosion ignited the starboard tank that held fuel for the ship's reconnaissance floatplanes, causing a major fire in the aircraft hangar, though the remaining crew suppressed the blaze within fifteen minutes.
 Flooding from this hit degraded the ship's buoyancy and stability further.
 Another 300 men were evacuated afterward, leaving just 200 aboard to continue damage control efforts as the ships withdrew.